 And that’s it!
 Everything you’ll need on your travel packing list.
 You could probably even cut down on what I’ve listed here but I like to bring options (duh) and avoid doing laundry too often if I can.
 Though it is extremely cheap to get laundry done in southeast Asia.

 Remember you can always buy clothing once there because it is so cheap and cute!
 My best advice is to not pack any nice clothes because they are going to end up stinky, dirty or thrown out.
 Shoes in Asia are harder to come by because their sizes are quite small.

 Pack everything and don’t forget to get rid of a few things!

 Travel Insurance in Southeast Asia

-Don’t even try and go to southeast Asia without travel insurance!
+Don’t even try and leave travel insurance off of your packing list for SE Asia!
 I’ve personally used travel insurance in Asia (when I got sick in the Philippines) have friends who have been hospitalized and have read too many stories to not travel with travel insurance.
 I personally used and recommend World Nomads, but if you’d like to do your own research you can use this guide to help you pick the right one for you.

 READ THIS: A Guide to Choosing Travel Insurance

 That’s it!
 You’re all set with an Asia travel packing list that will cover you throughout your trip!